seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 have almost embossed him; you shall see his fall
 tonight; for indeed he is not for your lordship's respect.

+**First Lord**
+We'll make you some sport with the fox ere we case
+him.
+He was first smoked by the old lord Lafeu:
+when his disguise and he is parted, tell me what a
+sprat you shall find him; which you shall see this
+very night.

+**Second Lord**
 I must go look my twigs: he shall be caught.

 **BERTRAM**